JoshuaAndrews-1882/project-1/README.md

 - __Times Section__

   - The times section shows the user the opening times, live show times and feeding times.
 This will allow the user to plan for their day and when they would be able to see certain events happening before arriving.

+- __Home Image__

+  - This image is to give the user a visual feeling and help keep them interested in seeing alligators.